Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

       *Manual Trigger*: The workflow can also be manually triggered from the Actions tab in the GitHub repository (using workflow_dispatch).

     - **Jobs**:A workflow is made up of one or more jobs.
 In this case, there is a single job called "build".
+In the next task, you will create an workflow with mutliple jobs and learn about it in detail.

     - **Runner**: The job runs on a virtual machine (runner) provided by GitHub.
 Here, it uses the latest version of Ubuntu (ubuntu-latest).